jladdy/devtools/README.md

 ### Scripts

+#### dockerps
+A tool to select which columns you wish to see out of `docker ps -a` for better readability.

 #### node-purge
 Starting of as a one-liner it morphed into this, it is intended to cleanup my dev environment on my local machine.
 Useful to nuke Node.js projects without killing MySQL or vscode server.